avinashsaini39/Projects/Authentication (Reeact.js Express.js Node.js MongoDB)/authInMern/Readme.txt

 Node modules are deleted from client and server due to large size.

-This is a basic login and signup for connected to mongodb.
+This is a basic login and signup connected to mongodb using JWT.